wingsuit-designsystem/wingsuit/docs/src/pages/configurations/preset-webpack/index.md

 };
 ```

 Place your `preset` file wherever you want.
-If you want to share it far and wide, you’ll want to make it its package.
+If you want to share it far and wide, you should make a node package out of it.